Holistic grading: Need

 The composing of extended pieces of prose has been required of workers in many salaried walks of life, from science, business, and industry to law, religion, and politics.
 Competence in writing extended prose has also formed part of qualifying or certification tests for teachers, public servants, and military officers.
-Consequently, the teaching of writing is part of formal education in school and, in the USA, in college.
+Consequently, the teaching of writing is part of formal education in school and, in the US, in college.
 How can that competence in composing extended prose be best evaluated?
 Isolated parts of it can be tested with "objective", short-answer items: correct spelling and punctuation, for instance.
 Such items are scored with high degrees of reliability.
 But how well do item questions evaluate potential or accomplishment in writing coherent and meaningful extended passages?
 Testing candidates by having them write pieces of extended discourse seems a more valid evaluation method.
 That method, however, raises the issue of reliability.
 How reliably can the worth of a piece of writing be judged among readers and across assessment episodes?
 Teachers and other judges trust their knowledge of the subject and their understanding of good and bad writing, yet this trust in "connoisseurship" has long been questioned.
 Equally knowledgeable connoisseurs have been shown to give widely different marks to the same essays.
 Holistic scoring, with its attention to both reliability and validity, offers itself as a better method of judging writing competence.
 With attention to fairness, it can also focus on consequences of score use.